lkhq/debspawn/README.md

 #### Will this replace sbuild?

-Not in the foreseeable future.
+Not in the foreseeable future on Debian itself.
 Sbuild is a proven tool that works well for Debian and supports other OSes than Linux, while `debspawn` is Linux-only, a thing that will not change.
+However, Laniakea-using derivatives such as PureOS use the tool for building all packages and for constructing other build environments to e.g. build disk images.

 #### What is the relation of this project with Laniakea?